Tech-Swift/LIbrary-management/README.md

 ## 📷 ERD Screenshot or Link

-You can view the Entity-Relationship Diagram (ERD) for the system [here](https://dbdiagram.io/d/SmartLibrary-ERD-example). *(Replace this link with your actual ERD image or URL)*
+You can view the Entity-Relationship Diagram (ERD) for the system at the ERD.png file.

 ---